robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     &copy;

-and Markup will leave it alone.
+and Markdown will leave it alone.
 But if you write:

     AT&T

-Markup will translate it to:
+Markdown will translate it to:

     AT&amp;T

-Similarly, because Markup supports [inline HTML](#html), if you use angle brackets as delimiters for HTML tags, Markup will treat them as such.
+Similarly, because Markdown supports [inline HTML](#html), if you use angle brackets as delimiters for HTML tags, Markdown will treat them as such.
 But if you write:

     4 < 5

-Markup will translate it to:
+Markdown will translate it to:

     4 &lt; 5

-However, inside Markup code spans and blocks, angle brackets and ampersands are *always* encoded automatically.
-This makes it easy to use Markup to write about HTML code.
+However, inside Markdown code spans and blocks, angle brackets and ampersands are *always* encoded automatically.
+This makes it easy to use Markdown to write about HTML code.
 (As opposed to raw HTML, which is a terrible format for writing about HTML syntax, because every single `<` and `&` in your example code needs to be escaped.)